-Victor Osimhen’s electrifying form and unrelenting work ethic have made him one of the most exciting strikers in world football.
+Victor Osimhen’s blistering form and relentless work ethic have established him as one of the most exciting strikers in world football.

 That injury sidelined him for 14 days, causing him to miss three matches before making a triumphant return against Antalyaspor, where he scored in a 3-0 victory.